DikshitReddy/Flex_Asignment/README.md

 ## https://yogaenrollform.netlify.app/

 ## SERVER
-TECH USED : MONGODBH, EXPRESSJS, REACTJS, NODEJS (MERN).
+TECH USED : MONGODB, EXPRESSJS, REACTJS, NODEJS (MERN).

 ## HOW TO RUN